 The nonprofit sector reflects the for-profit sensibility to plan and high-performing executive directors wholeheartedly endorse the practice.
 When asked what below-average organizations could do to improve performance, strategic planning garnered the highest marks for what worked by these best-of-class executives.
 And when researchers asked these same executives what particular management tool had most improved the performance of their own organizations, strategic planning again received the highest marks.
 Furthermore, these high-performing executives walk their talk, as 91 percent had strategic plans in place at their own organizations.

 Strategic planning is not only a high-performer attribute; three out of five organizations do it.
 A study of 1,007 nonprofit organizations found that almost 60 percent of all nonprofits had strategic plans.
-And the bigger the organization, the more likely it is to have one: 52 percent of organizations with budgets under $250,000 have them compared to 80 percent of organizations with budgets of $10 million and over.
+Moreover, the bigger the organization, the more likely it is to have one: 52 percent of organizations with budgets under $250,000 have them compared to 80 percent of organizations with budgets of $10 million and over.

-Not only do nonprofits endorse the practice, management services organizations surveyed by the Alliance for Nonprofit Management rank strategic planning as the number one item on the capacity building menu.
+Not only do nonprofits endorse the practice, management services organizations surveyed by the Alliance for Nonprofit Management rank strategic planning as the number one item on the capacity-building menu.
 Independent Sector, a “nonprofit, nonpartisan coalition of more than 700 national organizations, foundations, and corporate philanthropy programs”, also recommends strategic planning.
 Doing so, it says, will help organizations “be more efficient and effective in mapping out a system for achieving organizational goals and making the best choices to fulfill their missions.”

 Before moving forward to examine the pros and cons of the practice, just what is strategic planning?
 This is a tough question given Mintzberg’s assertion that “the literature of planning has offered literally hundreds of models of a process by which strategy could supposedly be formally developed and operationalized.”
 Fortunately, he goes on to write, “One single set of concepts underlies virtually all the proposals . . .
 Sometimes called the SWOT model (for strengths and weaknesses, opportunities and threats).”
 He then identifies six premises for what he calls the design school model: